TheOdinProject/curriculum/git/foundations_git/git_basics.md

 #### Avoid editing directly on GitHub

-When trying to make quick changes to the files in your repo, such as attempting to fix a typo in your README.md you might be tempted to make this change directly via Github.
-However, it is best to avoid this as it will cause issues that require more advanced Git knowledge than we want to go over at this stage (it is covered in a future lesson), for now it is advised to make any changes via your local files then commit and push them using Git commands in your terminal once ready.
+When trying to make quick changes to the files in your repo, such as attempting to fix a typo in your README.md, you might be tempted to make this change directly via Github.
+However, it is best to avoid this, as it will cause issues that require more advanced Git knowledge than we want to go over at this stage (it is covered in a future lesson).
+For now, it is advised to make any changes via your local files, then commit and push them using Git commands in your terminal once ready.

 </div>